-Upon the initial filing of the petition the Commissioner may determine that additional information is necessary.
-Within 15 days of receipt of the petition the Commissioner shall notify the petitioner of the required information.
-At the same time, the Commissioner shall notify the petitioner or persons who shall receive the petition as provided by Section 7.5 (d) of these rules.
-Upon receipt of that information, the petition shall be deemed to be complete and the review and hearing process as contained in subsection 7.6 shall start.
+Upon the initial filing of the petition the SecretaryCommissioner may determine that additional information is necessary.
+Within 3015 days of receipt of the petition the SecretaryCommissioner shall notify the petitioner of the required information.
+At the same time, the SecretaryCommissioner shall notify the petitioner ofor persons who shall receive the petition as provided by Section 7.5 of these Rrules.
+Upon receipt of that information, the petition shall be deemed to be complete, and the review and hearing process as contained in subsection 7.6 shall start.